The Life Sciences Law Review: Mexico

 Medicines, devices, food and beverages, tobacco and other regulated products' manufacturing is subject to sanitary control and includes requirements regarding premises where related 'processes' are carried out.
 In some cases, laboratories or other kinds of premises may be authorised to process products subject to this requirement through the issuance of a sanitary licence.
 The Health Law establishes different types of premises that may be authorised to operate in Mexico, including factories or laboratories of medicines, homeopathic or herbal remedies or biological products for human use, etc.

-Premises where pharmaceutical products are manufactured must as a general rule evidence 'good sanitary practices'; have quality control laboratories; appoint specific individuals with the health authorities as representatives of the entity; provide, as required, information regarding products, services, processes and, as the case may be, specific administrative controls (e.g., narcotics and psychotropic).
+Premises where pharmaceutical products are manufactured must as a general rule evidence 'good sanitary practices'; have quality control laboratories; appoint specific individuals with the health authorities as representatives of the entity; provide, as required, information regarding products, services, processes and, as the case may be, specific administrative controls.
+A very relevant increase in the verification and manufacturing controls that involve substances that can be considered as psychotropic, dual-use or chemical precursors has been the rule during 2021.
+Many of these substances and products, although not formally subject to control by the health authorities, have been assimilated or considered as subject to the same controls and requirements that similar substances bound or used specifically by the pharmaceutical industry may have, a situation that clearly complicates the operation of these industries.

-Additionally, these premises must meet specific operational and manufacturing requirements set out in certain NOMs depending on the kind of products to be manufactured, including, inter alia, materials handling procedures; lot controls and production; testing; raw materials and finished-product inventory control systems; standard operating procedures for production controls; manufacturing processes' validation; compliance with NOMs certifications; samples and documents preservation; labelling compliance; etc.
+Additionally, these premises must meet specific operational and manufacturing requirements set out in certain NOMs depending on the kind of products to be manufactured.

 ix Advertising and promotion